-Such was the awful power that Poseidon exhibited in his frenzied state of excitement as he prepared to faced down the archer-god, Apollo.
+Such was the awesome power that Poseidon exhibited in his frenzied state of excitement as he prepared to faced down the archer-god, Apollo.
 With this power, shaking the earth to the depths of Hades, Poseidon and his comrades in the pro-Greek faction were able to win the day, overwhelming the gods who had sided with Troy.
-Bolstered by their victorious divine support, the Greek forces were able to press the Trojans back into their city of Ilium, and Achilles brought the scene to a climax by killing the Trojan champion, Hector.
-Yet, despite this show of force, the Trojan city of Ilium did not fall.
+Bolstered by their victorious divine support, the Greek forces were able to press the Trojans back into their city, and Achilles brought the scene to a climax by killing the Trojan champion, Hector.
+Yet, despite this show of force, the Trojan city did not fall.
 It would take some cleverness from Odysseus for that to finally occur.

 Written by C. Keith Hansley.

 Top picture attribution: (Poseidon graphic (augmented), [Public Domain] via maxfreepixel.com)